Additivity of quantum relative entropies as a single-copy criterion: Preliminaries

 The additivity conditions we derive below find natural applications in the framework of generalized hypothesis testing.
 To this end, this section is dedicated to formally introducing the quantum hypothesis testing setting with a generalized alternative hypothesis.

-Consider a device that outputs either $n$ copies of a state $\rho$ (null hypothesis), or a state $\sigma^{(n)}$ drawn from a closed and compact subset $\mathcal{S}_n$ of positive operators (alternative hypothesis).
+Consider a device that outputs either $n$ copies of a state $\rho$ (null hypothesis), or a state $\sigma^{(n)}$ drawn from a closed and compact subset $\mathcal{F}_n$ of positive operators (alternative hypothesis).
 The goal is to distinguish between these two scenarios.

-In particular, our hypothesis testing problem is defined by a pair \((\rho, \{\mathcal{S}_n\}_{n\in \N} )\), where \(\rho\) is a quantum state on a finite-dimensional Hilbert space $\mathcal H$, and \(\mathcal{S}_n\) for any $n\in \N$ is a convex and compact subset of positive operators $\mathcal H^{\otimes n}$.
+In particular, our hypothesis testing problem is defined by a pair \((\rho, \{\mathcal{F}_n\}_{n\in \N} )\), where \(\rho\) is a quantum state on a finite-dimensional Hilbert space $\mathcal H$, and \(\mathcal{F}_n\) for any $n\in \N$ is a convex and compact subset of positive operators $\mathcal H^{\otimes n}$.
 The two hypotheses are defined as follows:

 The task is to perform a binary measurement $\{T_n,I-T_n\}$, where $0\leq T_n\leq I$ is a test operator, in order to distinguish between the two hypotheses.
 If the measurement outcome corresponds to $T_n$, we conclude that the null hypothesis is true; if the outcome corresponds to $I - T_n$, we decide that the alternative hypothesis is true.
-The Type I and Type II error associated to this test are
+The Type I and Type II errors associated with this test are

-These correspond, respectively, to the probability of incorrectly concluding that the state is a state $\sigma^{\n} \in \cS_n$ when the true state is $\rho^{\otimes n}$, and the worst-case probability of incorrectly concluding that the state is $\rho^{\otimes n}$ when it is in fact a state $\sigma^{\n} \in \cS$.
+These correspond, respectively, to the probability of incorrectly concluding that the state is a state $\sigma^{\n} \in \cF_n$ when the true state is $\rho^{\otimes n}$, and the worst-case probability of incorrectly concluding that the state is $\rho^{\otimes n}$ when it is in fact a state $\sigma^{\n} \in \cF$.
 We are interested in the asymptotic behavior of these errors when $n$ tends to infinity.

 The trade-off between the type I and the type II error probabilities has been studied in various settings.
-One of the most explored and arguably relevant settings in the literature is the asymmetric case, where the objective is to minimize the type II error while assuming that the type I error vanishes in the asymptotic limit.
+One of the most explored and arguably relevant settings in the literature is the asymmetric case, where the objective is to minimize the type II errors while assuming that the type I error vanishes in the asymptotic limit.
 To this end, the \emph{Stein exponent} is defined as

-The Stein exponent, when each set in the alternative hypothesis \(\{\mathcal{S}_n\}_{ n\in \N}\) consists of a single element, i.e., \(\mathcal{S}_n = \{\sigma^{\otimes n}\}\), is according to the quantum Stein lemma~\cite{HiaiPetz1991proper, OgawaNagaoka00, audenaert+08asymptotic} equal to
+The Stein exponent, when each set in the alternative hypothesis \(\{\mathcal{F}_n\}_{ n\in \N}\) consists of a single element, i.e., \(\mathcal{F}_n = \{\sigma^{\otimes n}\}\), is according to the quantum Stein lemma~\cite{HiaiPetz1991proper, OgawaNagaoka00, audenaert+08asymptotic} equal to

 where $D(\rho\|\sigma)$ is the Umegaki relative entropy.
 The generalized Stein’s lemma has been established in various settings and under broad conditions.
 For the purposes of this work, we state the result in the specific case where the assumption on the polar sets is met.
 A proof for this setting can be found in~\cite{fang2024generalized}.